 - Read the course catalog for Yale undergraduates.

-Lecture slides and media
+Lecture slides and videos

 - PowerPoint files containing course lecture slides, complete with embedded video and other media, are available to download via Box.